mcjazzyfunky/archived-preactive/README.md

 # preactive

-A R&D project to evaluate an alternative API for components and hook functions for Preact.
+A R&D project to evaluate an alternative API developing components and hook functions with Preact.

 ### Installation